calmsu/arcs/docs/annotating.md

 Creating Annotations
 --------------------
-Annotations can be created in three different ways as described below:
+Annotations can be created in three different ways in the viewer.
+You can create a hotspot by boxing over a given area of a resource.
+This will create a hotspot.
+You will then be prompted to define the annotation as a relation with another resource, a transcription, or a link to an outside source. as described
+below:

 #### Relations
 Relations are a simple link to another resource in ARCS.
 You can select a